NBISweden/rke-openstack/README.md

 ## Releasing resources

-You can release the resources by running `destroy` with the desired modules.
-By default all modules will be deleted.
+You can release the resources by running `destroy`:

 ```
-rega destroy --modules=[infra,k8s,all]
+rega destroy
 ```

 ## Starting Tiller